The Office of Clinical Ethics offers several hospital-wide educational initiatives. These currently include:

 Please contact the Office of Clinical Ethics for more information.

 The Office of Clinical Ethics publishes the Brigham Clinical Ethics Case Review.
-Each issue highlights an ethical problem for a patient, family member and/or caregiver, leading to an ethics consultation and Brigham Ethics Committee discussion.
+Each issue highlights an ethical challenge for a patient, family member and/or caregiver, leading to an ethics consultation and Brigham Ethics Committee discussion.

 Designed as a platform for integrating ethics and scientific discovery, the Center supports collaboration among students, bench scientists, clinical researchers, clinicians, practicing bioethicists, academic philosophers, historians of medicine, humanities scholars and others in order to tackle the ethical challenges posed by present and future biomedical advances.
 The Center aims to support and strengthen the ethics program at HMS teaching hospitals, prepare the next generation of practitioners in bioethics, and address contemporary ethical issues in the biosciences and health care.
 The Center hosts numerous lectures, classes, consortia and other educational events throughout the year, many of which are open to the public.